-As a finance controller in SaaS, you’re no longer just a backstage coordinator.
+As a new-age finance controller in SaaS, you’re no longer just a backstage coordinator.

 In SaaS, success is defined by how long customers, rather subscribers, are retained, one billing cycle after another.
 This amplifies the revenue implications of every function, including a traditionally back-end function such as finance, through every recurring cycle.